Mind the gaps: The fraught road to quantum advantage: Introduction

 The promise of quantum computing has attracted enthusiastic attention from companies, investors, and governments, as well as scientists, fueling the progress of NISQ technology.
-But NISQ computers are not error corrected, and the relatively high gate error rates of today's NISQ devices severely limit their computational power; therefore, few practical uses of this technology have emerged to date.
-It has long been known how to overcome this limitation~\cite{shor1995scheme,shor1996fault}.
+But NISQ computers are not error corrected, and the relatively high gate error rates of today's NISQ devices severely limit their computational power; therefore, no immediate practical uses of this technology have emerged to date.
+It has long been known how to overcome this limitation~\cite{shor1996fault}.
 NISQ technology will be superseded by \emph{fault-tolerant application-scale quantum} (FASQ) computers that exploit quantum error-correcting codes to run a wide variety of useful applications.
 Quantum hardware has reached a sufficiently advanced stage that the voyage from NISQ to FASQ is gathering momentum in companies and research laboratories.
 We can envision fault-tolerant quantum computers with logical gate error rates that are many orders of magnitude better than the underlying physical gate error rates of hardware platforms.
-But this transition, still nascent, will unfold gradually on a timescale that remains highly uncertain.
+But this transition, still nascent, will unfold gradually on a timescale that remains highly uncertain, primarily because building a large-scale quantum computer entails a colossal engineering challenge.